daler/hubward-studies/sahlen-2015-hicap/README.rst

+Interactions in mouse ES cells as determined by HiCap (a capture modification of HiC).

 Supplemental tables were downloaded as a zip of Excel files.
 "Supplementary Table 5v5.xlsx" contains three worksheets (promoter-enhancer, promoter-promoter, and enhancer-enhancer interactions).
 Each of these were